 In addition to the contributors above, the Oura Ring also measures the third stage of your sleep, Light sleep.
 Even though it’s not one of the Sleep Score measures per se, it is included in the Total Sleep contributor.
 And it’s there for a reason, since light sleep is not in any way insignificant.
 First of all, we usually spend almost half of our total sleep time in light sleep.
 It’s also the stage which typically starts our sleep cycle, and prepares our bodies to transitions between different sleep stages throughout the night.

-If you’re interested in tracking your sleep and you don’t yet have the tools for it, have a look at the Oura ring in the Oura Shop.
-If you have an Oura ring, have a look at our Sleep FAQ for more answers or dig deep into your data in the Oura Cloud Beta.
+If you’re interested in tracking your sleep and you don’t yet have the tools for it, have a look at the new Oura ring in the Oura Shop.
+If you have an Oura ring, have a look at our Sleep FAQ for more answers or dig deep into your data in Oura Cloud.